 Christian Voices in the Public Square

-Join us in-person or online for a thought-provoking forum about the critical role of Christian values in today’s polarized society.
-Moderated by Cathedral Dean Randy Hollerith, the panel of prominent guests will explore how Christians can effectively engage in the public square, the dangers of Christian nationalism, and the church’s responsibility during challenging times. get tickets
+Catch up on our thought-provoking forum.
+Moderated by Cathedral Dean Randy Hollerith, the panel of prominent guests explore how Christians can effectively engage in the public square, the dangers of Christian nationalism, and the church’s responsibility during challenging times. watch now

 Praying for the Nation with the Cathedral

-As the sacred ground where the nation gathers for prayer at pivotal moments in our life together, the Cathedral will be open for prayer and meditation on Election Day as votes are cast and the day after as votes are counted. learn more
+As the sacred ground where the nation gathers for prayer at pivotal moments in our life together, the Cathedral was open for prayer and meditation on Election Day and the day after.
+Browse and watch archived service livestreams. learn more

 A Better Way: Featured Sermons